john-cheesman/pico-rss-content/readme.md

 A simple RSS plugin for [Pico](http://pico.dev7studios.com), import content into any template.

-## Add rss-content to the Pico plugins directory
+Add rss-content to your plugins plugins directory, set your feed and access the array in a template.

-## Set your RSS feed in config.php e.g.
+## Set your RSS feed in config.php
     $config['rss_content'] = 'http://myfeed.com';
-## Setup a loop in your template e.g.
+## Setup a loop in your template
     {% for item in rss_content %}
         <h2><a href="{{ item.link }}">{{ item.title }}</a></h2>
     {% endfor %}